[Park Closure] Going-to-the-Sun Road Seasonal Closure

 For over 10,000 years, this park has attracted many to this land area for different reasons.
 It started with the Native Americans, and then the European explorers came in, followed by the miners and settlers.
 Each group wanted something different - game buffalo, beaver pelts, minerals, and farmland.
 This area finally became an official national park in 1910 under President Taft, making it America’s 10th national park.
 There are a total of 375 historic properties within the park, six of which are must-see National Historic Landmarks.

-When you visit or go camping here, you can expect the weather to be a bit unpredictable due to the park’s location.
+When you visit or go RV camping here, you can expect the weather to be a bit unpredictable due to the park’s location.
 It sits on a Continental Divide, which gives a mix of warm, wet Pacific air coming from one direction, and cold, dry Arctic air coming from the other.
-This means that temperatures can drop drastically at night, and the rainfall can be completely different depending on which side of the park you’re on.
-The best thing to do is dress in layers and always be prepared for rain.
-It’s a remarkable experience to see the drastic differences in weather when you go from one side to the other, and there’s no better way than from an RV base camp.
+Due to this type of environment, temperatures can drop drastically at night, and the rainfall can be completely different depending on which side of the park you’re on.
+The best thing to do is dress in layers and always prepare for rain.
+It’s a remarkable experience to see the drastic differences in weather when you go from one side of this vast national park to the other.

 The other three entrances - St. Mary, Two Medicine, and Many Glacier - are all close to the city of Browning, and can be reached by taking Highway 89 north from Great Falls into Browning, then simply following the signs to the park from there.

 There are many parking options within the park, and they have people with RVs and trailers in mind.
 To help eliminate unnecessary parking issues though, you can park your RV at your chosen campsite and take the free shuttle around the park.
 Areas that do not accommodate RVs and trailers include Bowman Lake, Cut Bank, Kintla Lake, Logging Creek, Quartz Creek, and Sprague Creek.
 All other areas in the park are much more welcoming to bigger vehicles.